Reality's Canvas, Language's Brush: Crafting 3D Avatars from Monocular Video: Method

 \subsection{Reality's Canvas: Dynamic Human Modeling}

 We first define a canonical neural field to represent the human avatar in a canonical space:

-where $\mathbf{x}_c$ is a sampled 3D point from the human body in canonical space and another input, $\mathbf{d}$, is the viewing direction. $\mathbf{c}$ is the mapped color in texture space output by the mapping function, $F_c$.
+where $\mathbf{x}_c$ is a sampled 3D point from the human body in canonical space, $\mathbf{P}$ denotes the human pose for the given time frame, and $\mathbf{d}$ represents the viewing direction. $\mathbf{c}$ is the mapped color in texture space output by the mapping function, $F_c$.

 The mapping function $F_c$ can be further decomposed into shape reconstruction with UV coordinates, 3D semantic estimation, and in the end, texture synthesis with UVS mapping.
 In this decomposition, We first learn a shared feature representation generated by the neural feature volume generator, $G_c^F$: